stvnhrlnd/donutsec.fun/src/site/posts/cmsup.md

 nvm install 20
 ```

-Verify that the installation was successful and you have the correct versions installed (at least Node.js 14 and npm 7):
+Verify that the installation was successful and you have the correct version installed (at least Node.js 20):

 ```shell
 node -v
 npm -v
 ```

-Refer to the ["Umbraco CMS Build" doc](https://github.com/umbraco/Umbraco-CMS/blob/contrib/.github/BUILD.md) for information like minimum .NET and Node.js versions.
+Refer to the Umbraco [Requirements doc](https://docs.umbraco.com/umbraco-cms/fundamentals/setup/requirements#local-development) for information like minimum .NET and Node.js versions.

 ### Get the Source Code